 Fly Rods Ferrules – Things to Know: Nowadays two types of fly rod ferrules dominate the modern marketplace – the “tip-over-butt” ferrule, and the “spigot” ferrule, sometimes referred to as the “internal-spigot” ferrule.
 (The metal ferrules used for bamboo fly rods are not part of this discussion.)

 Some History: Both the “tip-over-butt” ferrule and the “spigot “ferrule were born in California over 50 years ago.
 Credit for the “tip-over-butt” design goes to Jim Green, who developed it in the early 1960’s while working for Fenwick.
 Fenwick then patented it as the Feralite Ferrule in 1962.
 Their patent ran nearly 20 years.
 After that, the “tip-over-butt” design became a free-for-all.
 The origin of the “spigot” ferrules, however, is far less clear.
 The only mention of their source comes to us from the late Tom Morgan, one time owner of the Winston Rod Company.
 In an interview Tom says the best he could discover the “spigot” ferrule was created by John Tarantino (A World Champion Fly Caster) in collaboration with the JK Fisher rod company.
-We’ll have to leave it at that.
+And rumor has it Tarantino and Fisher patented this ferrule.
+Not sure that is true.
+So we’ll have to leave it at that.

 Given that both ferrules have survived this long you can be assured of two thing – When assembled correctly (more on that later) both work well, and neither one is so vastly superior it has run the other guy out of town.
 And by the way, it is good idea to occasionally clean ferrules of both types.
 Dirt and sand in or on a ferrule can cause problems.